COSC3020/theory-vs-practice-22dcolli/README.md

 quicksort does very poorly with an already sorted list, not just poorly, it is generally considered it's worst scenario.
 On the other hand, insertion sort does really well with the already sorted list, even though both quicksort and insertion sort are evaluated the same through asymptotic analysis.

-# 2

-We went over this particular problem in class I believe, and so I'll go through to the best of my understanding.
+2)We went over this particular problem in class I believe, and so I'll go through to the best of my understanding.
 We start by looking at the average complexity of any standard binary search tree($\theta(log_n$)).
 Using that knowledge we are able to set up a system of equations, which would look like this $constant * log_2(1000 elements) = 5 seconds$, with this equation we find the constant to be around $.5$.
 Finally we plug that $.5$ into the equation with $10000$ elements which looks like
 $.5 * log_2(10000 elements)$ which calculates out to a complexity of 6-7 seconds.

-# 3

-1)

-2)

-3)
+3a)

+3b)

+3c)